ana3ss7z/dragon_taste_restaurant_flutter_app/README.md

 </p>

 <p align="center">
-  Made with ❤️ and 🍜 by the Dragon Taste Team
+  Made with ❤️ and 🍜
 </p>